junh1024/junh1024-Documents/Music/How to make (good) mixes.md

 Fades
 ---
 You can do fades to join 2 clips.
 The simplest fade is a crossfade, where 1 clip (slowly) fades out while the other fades in.
 Your DAW may do automatic crossfades if you overlap 2 clips, or you can manually fade 2 clips on separate tracks for more control.
 You could also do a L-fade where 1 clip fades out but the other cuts in.
 As for length of fade, what's appropriate can vary by genre.
-For house, there's the standard 32 beat or 8 bad crossfade.
+For house, there's the standard 32 beat or 8 bar crossfade.
 But for rock, a fast fade or a cut may be appropriate.
-For pop, it's ticky & depends on song.
+For pop, it's tricky & depends on song.
+You could also do a more sophisticated split-combine frequency fade (maybe available under a different name), where you start from the top/right of the frequency and move to the bottom/left,  and progressively lowpass the outgoing song & un-hipass the incoming song so that the frequency ranges form a whole, but of different songs.

 My Philosophy
 ---
 The following is my philosophy, and you don't have to follow it, but they might be good ideas.

-I usually make thematic mixes (& hence cohesive), with the theme being genre.
-Why genre?
-Cuz genre implies some closeness in instruments & BPM.
-Pop is a meta-genre ie, songs aren't really close.
-I always have problems with pop.

 Try to make mixes with vocal songs (full lyrics).
 They'll be more memorable to you & your audience.
 I started off making vocal mixes, then made some instrumental mixes later.
 I'm guessing that it will be half n half when I finish my current bunch.
 You can probably find vocal songs in most genres.
 Vocal house songs might be under dance.
 The only genres that tend to have less vocals from the genres I've tried, are trance & hard house.